octavia-crompton/fire/fire_readme.md

 - Tests the analytical solution with constant RI and severity (no randomness)

+`RCSR_analytic-random`
+-  Test the analytical solution over a  grid of parameters, with random ignition and severity.
+ - Test whether _G\_u_ and _G\_l_ will eventually converge to the analytical approximate solutions.

 `RCSR_illustrate`:
 -  Illustrative notebook showing a single parameter case.

+`RCSR_truncated_gaussian` :
+ - Check that calculations of the truncated Gaussian moments are correct.

 `Stability`